jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 | 13 | For a sole parent with 1 dependent child | $723.49 |
 | 14 | For any other sole parent | $762.26 |

-## Schedule 32 — Transitional and savings provisions related to amendments to this Act
+## Schedule 32 — Validation, transitional, and savings provisions related to amendments to this Act

 ### Part 1 — Social Security Amendment Act 2001